Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 - Risk Tolerance: Include parameters to match your risk appetite (e.g., conservative, moderate, or aggressive).

 For instance, if you’re a swing trader, you can request insights on setups for a one-week time frame, while long-term investors might focus on multi-year growth trends.
-If you want a structured bridge from idea → test → iteration, LuxAlgo’s AI Backtesting Assistant can help generate strategy ideas and speed up iteration, and LuxAlgo’s Backtesters on TradingView can help you evaluate those rules historically.
+If you want a structured bridge from idea to test to iteration, LuxAlgo’s AI Backtesting Assistant can help generate strategy ideas and speed up iteration, while LuxAlgo’s TradingView workflows can help you evaluate those rules in more detail.

 To understand what’s included across access levels, review LuxAlgo’s pricing (Free, Premium, and Ultimate).
 If you want a deeper walkthrough of how AI Backtesting works, start with the official docs: AI Backtesting Assistant introduction.